LSX-UniWue/non-item-transformers/docs/source/configuration/module.rst

 -  ``metrics``: you can define all metrics you can also define using all items of the dataset.

-The probability file is generated automatically during the dataset generation process TODO: point to the help script to calculate the file
+The probability file is generated automatically during the dataset generation process.

 Fixed Subset
 ~~~~~~~~~~~~